s00d/homebrew-rocksdbserver/README.md

 - **Homepage**: [RocksDBFusion Homepage](https://github.com/s00d/RocksDBFusion)
 - **Version**: 0.1.1

-This formula installs the pre-built binaries of RocksDBFusion for macOS and Linux.
+This formula installs the pre-built binaries of RocksDBFusion Server for macOS and Linux.

 ## Updating the Formula